julienvincent/ambient-cli/readme.md

-# CLI Tool for interacting with the ambient environment
+# Cli tool for interacting with development environments from anywhere

 #### Command list

 ```
-CLI tool for interacting with ambient environments.
+CLI tool for interacting with development environments from anywhere.

 Usage:
 ambient [command] --flags